Large-scale multi-objective influence maximisation with network downscaling: Results

 To further prove the applicability of the proposed method, we conducted a final set of experiments on two different networks with $\sim$50k nodes: soc-gemsec \cite{rozemberczki2019gemsec} and soc-brightkite \cite{cho2011friendship}.
 The goal of these experiments was to test our method with higher scaling factors on larger networks.

-Due to the large runtime required, we decided to run the experiments only with the WC model for $s=16$ and $s=32$, and compare the results with those obtained by the CELF \cite{Leskovec2007CosteffectiveOD} algorithm computed on the unscaled network.
-Due to computational limitations, we could perform only one run of the two algorithms.
+Due to the large runtime required, we executed only one run of the proposed method with the WC model for $s=16$ and $s=32$, and compared the results with those obtained by the deterministic greedy CELF algorithm \cite{Leskovec2007CosteffectiveOD} computed on the unscaled network.

-Despite these limitations, we can see from Fig.~\ref{fig:CELF} that our proposed method is able to achieve better results than CELF, even for higher scaling factors.
+Despite the computational limitations, the comparison is still informative.
+We see in Fig.~\ref{fig:CELF} that our proposed method is able to achieve better results than CELF, even for these high scaling factors.
 Not only that: Fig.~\ref{fig:Runtime_CELF} shows that we obtain these results with a much lower number of activation attempts compared to CELF (with a reduction of up to $82\%$).

-It is worth to mention that the results obtained with our method depend on the MOEA's parameters, which remained the same as in the previous experiments, see Table~\ref{tab:params}.
-However, we have noticed that the HV reaches a plateau after $\sim$ 300 generations.
+It is worth to mention that the results obtained with our method depend on the parameters of the MOEA, which remained the same as in the previous experiments, see Table~\ref{tab:params}.
+However, we have noticed that the HV reaches a plateau after $\sim$300 generations.
 This means that with a simple implementation of a convergence termination criteria, the gain in runtime would be even higher.